 How to get involved in your Association

-The ASA benefits greatly from the enthusiasm and commitment of its members, and welcome all members who would like to contribute.
-If you are interested in joining any of the ASA’s committees, working parties, or even the Board, please email Mischka Yates at email@example.com indicating the area that you are interested in, and a brief explanation of why you would like to be involved in that committee/working party.
+The association benefits greatly from the enthusiasm and commitment of its members, and welcome all members who would like to contribute.
+If you are interested in joining any of our committees, working parties, or even the Board, please email Mischka Yates at firstname.lastname@example.org indicating the area that you are interested in, and a brief explanation of why you would like to be involved in that committee/working party.

 The Chair of the particular committee will receive and review all requests.
 If vacancies do not exist when your email is received, your details will be kept on record and considered when vacancies do become available.